 Terence Lester is a minister, speaker, community activist, and the founder of Love Beyond Walls, a nonprofit focused on poverty awareness and community mobilization; among other things, the organization offers temporary shelter to people experiencing homelessness, a grocery program that supports hundreds of families, and clothes, laundry, handwashing, and grooming services to people in need.
 A native of Atlanta, Lester has been featured in USA Today and on Good Morning America, and he’s the author of a number of books, including I See You: How Love Opens Our Eyes to Invisible People.

 Education: American InterContinental University, Atlanta Bible College, Liberty University (MA, EdM)

 First job: A shoe store in Greenbriar Mall

-Best advice recieved: Never be a public success and a private failure.
+Best advice received: Never be a public success and a private failure.